Alynva/Numero-Primo-MT/README.md

 1. `δ([r_0, A], [x, y, z]) = ([r_0, A], [x, y, z], →)`
 2. `δ([r_0, A], [$, y, z]) = ([r_1, A], [$, y, z], ←)`

-com as mesmas variáveis utilizadas anteriormente.
+com as mesmas variáveis utilizadas anteriormente, que serão utilizadas no restante do documento.

 #### MT Principal